OpenKJ/OpenKJ/README.md

 * Remotely fades BreakMusic in and out when karaoke tracks start/end
 * Lots of other little things

+It currently only handles mp3g+zip files (zip files containing an mp3 and cdg file).
+I'll be adding others in the future (non-zipped mp3+cdg, wav+cdg, ogg+cdg, etc).
+It does not support playing non cdg-based tracks (wmv, avi, mpg, etc) and I have zero plans to ever do so, as professional KJ's generally don't use them.

+Database entries for the songs are based on the file naming scheme.
+I've included the commone ones I've come across, if anyone needs something added just tell me or submit the appropriate code changes if you're a programmer.
+They're pretty trivial to add.
+I plan on adding the ability to do custom definitons in the future, but it's pretty far down on my list.

 ![Main window screen shot](/screenShots/KhMainWindow.png "Main KaraokeHost Window")
 ![Full screen CDG Display](/screenShots/KhCDGWindowFullScreen.png "Fullscreen CDG Display")